Nathan’s Hot Dog Eating Contest 2021 Prize Money Payout and Winners

 - $379.24: The cost of the 76 HDBs that Joey Chestnut consumed to set the world record on July 4, 2020.
 However, back in 1916, he wouldn’t have needed to break a $5 bill — 76 hot dogs would have cost just $3.80.

 - 41: The length in feet of Chestnut’s 76 hot dogs.
 Each Nathan’s hot dog is between 6.5 and 7 inches long, with a 6-inch bun.

 - 103: The number of times the Nathan’s Hot Dog Eating Contest has been held since 2016, with the 1941 edition canceled to protest the war in Europe and the 1971 contest not held to protest the war in Vietnam.

 - 1971: The likely real year the first Nathan’s Hot Dog Eating Contest was held.
 Although Nathan’s and several publications will list the 1916 start date as fact, there are no records prior to 1971, and famed PR man Mortimer Matz has claimed that he and Max Rosey invented the contest from whole cloth and fabricated the history as a selling point.

-- 500 million: The number of hot dogs that Nathan’s has sold since its launch.
+- More than 500 million: The number of hot dogs that Nathan’s has sold since its launch.

 - 50,000: The number of outlets selling Nathan’s Famous products, which are found in all 50 states and 10 countries.

-- 22,200: The number of calories Joey Chestnut consumed in 10 min. by eating a record-setting 74 HDBs, according to ESPN’s Darren Rovell.
+- 21,750: The number of calories Joey Chestnut consumed in 10 min. by eating a record-setting 75 HDBs in 2020, according to Bleacher Report.

 Nathan’s Hot Dog Eating Contest History